Invite Your Teammates

 Before you start

-Webvizio was built for teamwork, collaboration on web design projects, and web project management, so it was designed to fit a variety of different use cases: website owners, web design agencies, clients, project and/or product managers, dev teams, or independent service providers.
+Webvizio was built for teamwork, collaboration on web design projects, and web project management, so it was designed to fit a variety of different use cases: website owners, web design agencies, clients, project and/or product managers, QA & dev teams, or independent service providers.

 Those use cases will naturally differ by their roles and responsibilities, so there are a number of different roles and user categories in which you and your teammates can use Webvizio.
 Let’s break it down.